 Employment – Any individual who is employed in the public service of the Federation or of any State and wants to run for Senate must resign the employment at least 30 days before the date of election;

 Mental Health – Any individual who has been adjudged to be a lunatic or otherwise declared to be of unsound mind cannot run for the office of Senator in Nigeria.

-Criminal Convictions – Also, individuals who have been sentenced to death or has been sentenced to imprisonment or a fine for an offence involving dishonesty or fraud.
-Also, if within a period of less than 10 years before the date of an election to the Senate, the individual has been convicted and sentenced for an offence involving dishonesty or he has been found guilty of a contravention of the Code of Conduct, the person is also disqualified from being a Senator.
+Criminal Convictions – Also, individuals who have been sentenced to death or have been sentenced to imprisonment or a fine for an offence involving dishonesty or fraud are not eligible for election to this post.
+In addition, if within a period of less than 10 years before the date of an election to the Senate, the individual has been convicted and sentenced for an offence involving dishonesty or he has been found guilty of a contravention of the Code of Conduct, the person is also disqualified from being a Senator.

 Financial Status – Any individual who is an undischarged bankrupt, having been adjudged or otherwise declared bankrupt under any law in force in any part of Nigeria is not allowed to run for the position of Senator in Nigeria.

 Criminal Indictment – Individuals who have been indicted for embezzlement or fraud by Judicial Commission of Inquiry or an Administrative Panel of Inquiry or a Tribunal set up under the Tribunals of Inquiry Act, a Tribunals of Inquiry Law or any other law by the Federal or State Government which indictment has been accepted by the Federal or State Governments respectively are disqualified from being Senators.

 Finally, individuals who are members of secret societies or have presented forged certificates to the Independence National Electoral Commission will be disqualified as Senators in Nigeria.